Things You Can Do With 2x Lumber

 I really think 2x lumber is awesome… To me, it seems more economical to buy 2x lumber and rip it down to suit my needs especially ripping 2x4s into 2x2s (I can’t seem to find any that are straight at the home improvement stores where I live) but I also successfully ripped scraps of 2×8 into 1×2 pieces for a project I’m working on.

-Today, I’ll share a list of some incredibly cool things that can be done with them…
+Today, I’ll share a list of some incredibly cool things you can do with 2x lumber…

-5. I used Big Daddy to rip scraps of 2x8s into 1x2s.
+I used Big Daddy (my table saw) to rip scraps of 2x8s into 1x2s.
 It was easy and a great way for me to clean up the scrap pile.
 Please use caution when doing this as the push stick comes very close to the blade.

 I used 2x6s to construct my platform bed, including the feet.
 I was most impressed with how nicely the finish came out.
 The lumber was actually “reclaimed” – given to me by my dad who used it as bracing when he constructed a metal building so technically, it didn’t cost hardly anything to build the bed!

 I bought a 2×6 to cut out curved chair legs for an upcoming project.
 It cost a whopping $4 and the legs are great!!
 Woo-hoo!

 2x lumber is extremely economical, and can be used for so many more projects! what are your favorite things you can do with 2x lumber?
 Leave a comment below!

 Originally posted 2012-05-05 08:00:31.